Estimating distances from parallaxes. V: Geometric and photogeometric distances to 1.47 billion stars in Gaia Early Data Release 3: Method

 As a smoothing spline can give a negative fit, and both these and the Gaussian models can yield very small values for the density, we impose that the minimum density is never less than $10^{-3}$ of the integrated density (computed prior to fitting the model).
 Thus our prior is nowhere zero, meaning that even if the data indicate a \QG\ in the regions where the mock catalogue is empty, the posterior will not be zero.
 This allows sources to achieve distances that place them outside the occupied regions of the mock CQD.

 For a given HEALpixel, each prior model refers to a specific colour, namely the centre of a 0.1\,mag-wide strip.
+This is larger than the uncertainty in the colour for all but the faintest \release\ sources.
 When evaluating the prior during the inference process, we compute \QG\ from equation~\ref{eqn:continuity}, evaluate the densities of the two priors that bracket its colour, then linearly interpolate.
 This ensures that our prior is continuous in colour.
 If one of the models is null we use the other model as is.
 If both models are null, or if the source is outside of the colour range of the mock CQD, we do not infer a photogeometric distance.
 The flag field in our catalogue indicates what kind of \QG\ models were used (see section~\ref{sec:catalogue}).

 The computation of \QG\ in equation~\ref{eqn:continuity} requires the G-band magnitude of the source.
 For this we use the {\tt phot\_g\_mean\_mag} field in \release\ corrected for the processing error described in section 8.3 of \cite{riello_etal_gedr3_photometry}.
 This correction, which is a function of magnitude and colour, can be as large as 25\,mmag.